-If the lowest f/humber blinks, it indicates underexposure.
-Use the All of dial to decrease the shutter speed until the aperture value stops blinking, or set a higher ISO speed.
+If the lowest f/number blinks, it indicates underexposure.
+Use the < able to decrease the shutter speed until the aperture value stops blinking, or set a higher ISO speed.

 If the highest f/number blinks, it indicates overexposure.
-Use the < > dial to increase the shutter speed until the aperture value stops blinking, or set a lower ISO speed.
+Use the < dial to increase the shutter speed until the aperture value stops blinking, or set a lower ISO speed.